top of page

 Domestic violence occurs in all segments of our society regardless of religion, race, class, sexual preference, or education level.
 Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person, including behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.

-One in four women in the U.S. has experienced domestic violence in her lifetime, and nearly three out of four people in the U.S. personally know someone who is or has been a victim of domestic violence.
+One in three women and one in four men in the United States have experienced some form of domestic violence in their lifetime, and nearly three out of four people in the U.S. personally know someone who is or has been a victim of DV.
 Abusive relationships can be very diffucult to leave.
 Some of the reasons include fear, effects of abuse, children, finances, isolation, personal history, love and hope.

 TYPES OF ABUSE